Multilingualism

 Configuration

-To configure the multi-languages settings, go to Administration > Multi-Languages:
+To configure the multi-languages settings, go to Administration > Languages:

-When turning off a certain language, the input field and its value will be removed both from the database and system interface.
-You will be notified about it with the following warning message:
+When deleting certain language, the input field and its value will be removed both from the database and system interface.

-If this language is turned on again, the input fields will be restored to the system interface, but with no data in them.
+If this language is returned, the input fields will be restored to the system interface, but with no data in them.
 So please, be careful with these actions.

 Multilingual Field Creation